UriNeri/zsh-predict/README.md

 ## Usage
-During your zsh session, invoke the prediction with the keyboard shortcut (default: `ctrl+space `).
+During your zsh session, invoke the prediction with the keyboard shortcut (default: `ctrl+t`).
 Accept the prediction with `enter`, or reject it with `exit` or `ctrl+c`.